- System Configuration

 Should you get a blacklight account?

 XSEDE provides a set of tools and services to help you to decide if blacklight or any other XSEDE supercomputer is appropriate for your work.
 XSEDE provides a catalog of available XSEDE resources and their features.
 XSEDE also provides a list of available science gateways.
 Gateways are specialized interfaces that can make your work easier.
 Finally, XSEDE provides a list of Campus Champions.
 A Campus Champion is a local contact you can use to discuss whether a supercomputer would be useful for your work.

 Once you decide you would like to use an XSEDE resource, such as blacklight, you must apply for a grant through the XSEDE User Portal.
 The first step in using the Portal is to apply for a Portal account.
 Then you can determine if you are eligible to become a Principal Investigator for an XSEDE grant.
 Normally your first XSEDE proposal will be for a Startup grant, but you can also apply directly for a Research grant.
+If you are applying for a Startup grant do not spend a lot of time estimating your SU usage.
+One of the purposes of a Startup grant is to make such estimates.
 A complete description of the allocation policies for applying for grants for using XSEDE resources is available online.